 3. Bielefelder

 These chickens are big, and they’re great for meat production.
-They’re also really easy to raise and have a friendly personalities.
+They’re also really easy to raise and have a friendly personality.

 4. Sussex